 **On Monday, March 22, everyone 50 years old or older will be eligible for vaccine.

 If you are eligible, fill out this survey to request a vaccine appointment with the Health Department: http://bit.ly/wchdvaxindi

 If you need phone support to request a vaccine appointment, please contact us at 734-544-6700.

-If you have an organization that meets the 1B essential worker categories or the 1A health care worker categories, or if you are looking for help with a senior independent living facility, skilled nursing facility, or group home, fill out this organizational survey: https://bit.ly/wchdvaxorg
+If you have an organization/workplace that meets the currently eligible essential worker categories, or if you are looking for help with a senior independent living facility, skilled nursing facility, or group home, fill out this organizational survey: https://bit.ly/wchdvaxorg

 Frequently Asked Questions